The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Proof of the main result

 \subsection{Tractable infeasibility certificates}

 Whether a system of polynomial inequalities is solvable over the reals is algorithmically decidable in the real number model using (for example) quantifier elimination methods \citep{Tarski1951,Renegar1992}.
 However, with their (at least) exponential running time in the number of variables, these exact procedures are prohibitively expensive to apply to our problem.
 Additionally, they do not produce easily checkable \emph{infeasibility certificates}.
 This means that if they conclude that the polynomial system in question does not have a solution, it is difficult to independently and efficiently verify that this conclusion was correct, leaving doubts about the validity of the computer-assisted proof.
+In a similar fashion, we cannot rely on numerical QCQP solvers or other global optimization software to ``verify'' that the systems \eqref{eq:shadow} have no solutions.
+Even ignoring possible errors arising from the use numerical methods instead of exact arithmetic and the exponential running time (in the number of variables), these solvers also do not produce the infeasibility certificates we need for our rigorous proof.

 Our approach to verify the unsolvability of all $(V-1)!$ systems \eqref{eq:shadow} is to look for efficiently computable and efficiently verifiable infeasbility certificates based on sufficient (but not necessary) conditions of infeasibility.
 The system \eqref{eq:shadow} can be simplified by expressing, say, each coordinate $r_{V,k}\,(k=1,\dots,d)$ of the last vertex $r_V$ as a linear combination of the other variables using \eqref{eq:shadow-eq} and substituting them back to \eqref{eq:shadow-ineq}, to obtain an equivalent system of $V-1$ homogeneous quadratic inequalities in $n := d(V-1)$ variables with integer coefficients.
 For such systems of inequalities, we can use the following sufficient condition of infeasibility: \begin{lemma} Consider the system of homogeneous quadratic inequalities